mcd500/teep-device/README.md

 $ cd ..
 ```

 Trimmed output of starting tamproto.
+The tamproto is running at 192.168.11.4.

 ```console
 tam_api_1  |   TEE_pub: 'teep.jwk' }